How Do Cheerleaders & Gymnasts Use Sport Psychology To Cure The Twisties?

 While golfers and baseball players refer to mental blocks as the Yips, Gymnasts and Cheerleaders refer to this issue as the Twisties.
 For this issue of the Training Report, I wanted to take the time to discuss how this mental block affects gymnasts and cheerleaders.
 First, I will explore common symptoms that arise with the Twisties.
 Next I will discuss the neuroscience behind the twisties, and finally I will review possible interventions these athletes can use to overcome this psychological obstacle.
 Let’s begin by reviewing common Twisties symptoms.

-Part I. Common Symptoms Of The Twisties Gymnasts & Cheerleaders Experience
+What Are Common Symptoms Of The Twisties Gymnasts & Cheerleaders Experience?

 The truth is that the Twisties is unprocessed trauma and is actually a PTSD response.
 When people hear the words trauma or PTSD, they immediately think that these words do not belong in the same sentence as sports.
 But if you know anything about Gymnastics or Cheerleading, you would know that these are some of the most physically brutal sports on the market.
 Don’t just take my word for it either.
 If you were to look at the Strength & Conditioning research on sports related injury rates per sport, gymnastics and cheerleading consistently rank near the top 5 to top 10.
 Furthermore in my experience, while there are many positive coaches in this sport, there are a significant amount of toxic coaches and gyms where athletes are subject to verbal, emotional and sometimes physical abuse.
 Let’s explore the neuroscience to help explain why this is the case.